Regulators in the Arithmetic of Function Fields: Hodge-Pink structures and their extensions

-According to Nekovar \cite[(2.4)]{nekovar} and Deligne \cite[\S 1.4 (M7)]{deligne-droite}, an {\it infinite Frobenius} $\phi_{\infty}$ for a mixed Hodge structure $(H,WH,\operatorname{Fil}H_\bC)$ (with coefficients $\bR$ and base $\bC$) is an involution of the $\bR$-vector space $H$ compatible with $WH$, and such that $\phi_{\infty}\otimes_{\bR} c$ preserves $\operatorname{Fil}H_\bC$.
-Mixed Hodge Structures arising from the singular cohomology groups of a variety $X$ over $\bR$ are naturally equipped with an infinite Frobenius, induced by functoriality of the action of the complex conjugation on the complex points $X(\bC)$.
+Before introducing \emph{infinite Frobenii} for Hodge-Pink structures, let us briefly recall the classical story.
+According to Nekov\'a\v{r} \cite[(2.4)]{nekovar} and Deligne \cite[\S 1.4 (M7)]{deligne-droite}, an \emph{infinite Frobenius} $\phi_{\infty}$ for a Hodge structure $(H,\operatorname{Fil}H_\bC)$ (with coefficients in $\bR$ and base $\bC$) is an involution of the $\bR$-vector space $H$ such that $\phi_{\infty}\otimes_{\bR} c$ preserves $\operatorname{Fil}H_\bC$.
+Hodge structures arising from the singular cohomology groups of a variety $X$ over $\bR$ are naturally equipped with an infinite Frobenius, induced functorially by the action of complex conjugation on the complex points $X(\bC)$.